zs0302/Leary-lab-manual/README.md

 Each member will have a BOX folder named by your name.
 This folder contains all the materials of your projects.

 The projects will have the following folders in each project folder for consistency.
 You must save each file with the date in the filename using the following format, “yyyymmdd”.
 For example, if I were saving a report for an ACL project on Aug 10, 2017 it would be saved as “Report_ACLproject_20170810.docx”.
 It is extremely important that the R code file matches the R workspace file – this is why putting dates in the file names are so important.
 Never delete old files – they should all have different names (because of the date at the end) and be placed in an “OLD” subfolder, within each project folder
-*	Data – put all Data here, initial data, formatted data, data dictionaries etc.
+*	Data – put all Data here, initial data, formatted data, data dictionaries etc. Put all datasets you created in an archive folder so that other members can check the data at anytime.
 *	Programs – put all R code here or any other code.
 You must save your R code each time you revise it.
 You must annotate all of your R code.
 It may be years until you need to re-visit a project (or I may need to later on).
 Annotate your code!
 *	Output – put all calculated tables, figures, and other output here.
 You must save your R workspace here.
 *	Reports – put all report drafts here as well as any other reporting documents or data.